rachelcdavies/rachelcdavies.github.io/_posts/2015-04-30-time-to-tend-code.md

 date:   2015-04-30
 ---

-Our codebases can be considered to be like a garden, we only enjoy fruits from it with appropriate investment of time and care.
-Plants don’t stay the same shape, as time passes they grow in all directions, eventually dying back to make room for others.
-Code grows in different directions over time too, sometimes we also need to get rid of code that yields little business value.
-To walk easily around your garden, you have to cut back stray branches to keep paths clear.
-Like gardeners, developers need to tend their codebases.
+Codebases can be considered to be like gardens, we enjoy fruits from them by tending them with care.
+Garden plants don’t stay the same shape, as time passes they grow in all directions eventually dying back to make room for others.
+Code also grows in different directions over time and as patches of code start to yield less business value we need to consider removing it.
+To walk easily around your garden, you have to cut back stray branches and sweep up to keep paths clear.
+Like gardeners, software developers need to tend their codebases.
 We need time to prune sprawling code, thin out overcrowded components and tease out new services so they may flourish.

 ![Wheelbarrow](http://rachelcdavies.github.io/images/Wheelbarrow.jpg)